Cervical cancer Cervix surgery & treatment Dr Jérémie Zeitoun · Surgeon Paris 8th

 The initial consultation

-You come with your results (smear test, biopsy, report).
+You come with your results (smear test, biopsy, pathology report).
 We take time to read everything together, answer your questions, and explain what was found — without jargon.
 No decision is made at this stage.
+The aim is to understand the situation calmly, then build a personalised care plan. -

 Imaging assessment

 A pelvic MRI is requested.
 It shows exactly the size of the tumour and its extent.
 This examination guides the choice of treatment.
-A body CT scan is sometimes added.
+A body CT scan or PET-CT is sometimes added to assess potential lymph node spread, especially for tumours larger than 2 cm. -

 Multidisciplinary team meeting (MDT)